karmaniverous/aws-api-template/README.md

 sls offline
 ```

-A local server should start with an endpoint at [`http://localhost:3000/test/hello`](http://localhost:3000/test/hello).
+A local server should start with an endpoint at [`http://localhost:3000/dev/hello`](http://localhost:3000/dev/hello).
 If you navigate to this endpoint in a browser, you should see a blob of JSON beginning with the message `Hello, world!`

 <img src="readme-assets/hello-world.png" width="500">

 # Building From Scratch

-This will usually not be necessary, since AWS resources should already be in place.

 To generate all AWS resources from scratch, follow these steps:

-1. Request & validate a certificate from the [ACM Console](https://us-east-1.console.aws.amazon.com/acm/home#/certificates/list) that covers domains `veterancrowd.com` and `*.veterancrowd.com`.
+1. Request & validate a certificate from the [ACM Console](https://us-east-1.console.aws.amazon.com/acm/home#/certificates/list) that covers domains `karmanivero.us` and `*.karmanivero.us`.
 Copy the certificate ARN and paste it into `serverless.yml` at `custom.certificateArn`.

-1. Run the following command to create an API Gateway custom domain at `api.veterancrowd.com`.
+1. Run the following command to create an API Gateway custom domain at `aws-api.karmanivero.us`.

    ```bash
    sls create_domain --aws-profile <profile name>